emoncms/emoncms/docs/hddsetup.md

 ## HDD Setup

 The emonSD-21-7-14.img.zip image can be used with a harddrive or an SD Card.
 Start by writing the emonSD-21-7-14.img on to both your harddrive and an SD Card.
+The SD card is needed for initial boot up, after it boots it will use the harddrive.

 ### Change /boot/cmdline.txt on the boot partition of the SD card